LUKMU/tcp-scanner/README.txt

 # 🔍 TCP Port Scanner (v1.0)

 A lightweight Python-based TCP port scanner that allows users to scan a target host using either a random set of ports or a list of commonly used service ports.
-Built as part of a hands-on cybersecurity learning journey, this tool is designed for clarity, extendability, and real-world relevance.
+Built as part of a hands-on cybersecurity learning journey, this tool is designed for clarity, extendibility, and real-world relevance.

 ---